unjs/ofetch/README.md

 By keep transpiling libraries we push web backward with legacy code which is unneeded for most of the users.

-If you need to support legacy users, can optionally transpile the library to build pipelines.
+If you need to support legacy users, can optionally transpile the library in build pipeline.

 ## License